 3. How to feed?

-I opted for ‘combination’ method- i.e. a mix of Traditional feeding and Baby Led Weaning (there’s a complete article on why I chose this.
-You can check the article on my website).
+I opted for ‘combination’ method- i.e. a mix of Traditional feeding and Baby Led Weaning.
+I’ve jotted down a blog post on why I chose this method.
+Click here to read it now.

 4. How to practise this method?